velyo/aspnet-markdown/README.md

 By configuring the current MarkdownProvider ``` MarkdownProvider.Current``` control can use different markdown resource sources (files, database etc.).

 The control comes with embedded (default) engine using MarkdownSharp [https://github.com/hey-red/Markdown].
-By creating you own implementation of MarkdownEngine and set it to ```MarkdownEngine.Current``` you can configure control to use other markdown engine by your choose.
+By creating your own implementation of MarkdownEngine and set it to ```MarkdownEngine.Current``` you can configure control to use other markdown engine by your choose.

 ## Getting Started